Issue Brief // Warrants & Due Process

 Summary

 The core principle is simple: federal power does not cancel the rights of the people who live here.
-When ICE or any other agency acts in masks, hides badges, pressures local systems, or seeks new detention infrastructure backed by Georgia money and roads, that is not public safety.
-That is lawless mission creep backed by taxpayer dollars.
+When ICE or any other agency hides badges, pressures local systems, or seeks new detention infrastructure backed by Georgia money and roads, Georgia should require transparency, oversight, and a clear public purpose.

 A state representative cannot rewrite federal immigration law, but Georgia can refuse to be a passive partner in constitutional abuse.
 Georgia can insist on warrants, transparency, location limits, and political accountability.
 Georgia can stop subsidizing detention expansion.
 Georgia can refuse to turn every public institution into an extension of federal enforcement.